tushartushar/taksidiotis/guide.md

 ## History

+* Palace of the Grand Master of the Knights of Rhodes is a medieval castle in the city of Rhodes, on the island of Rhodes in Greece.
+It is one of the few examples of Gothic architecture in Greece.
+The site was previously a citadel of the Knights Hospitaller that functioned as a palace, headquarters and fortress.

 * Democracy was inherited to the world by ancient Greece and especially Athens where it was developed around the fifth century BC.
 The longest-lasting democratic leader was Pericles. [click to see more details](https://en.wikipedia.org/wiki/Athenian_democracy)

 * Mathematics and specifically geometry were greatly advanced in ancient Greece.
 Among the most famous mathematicians are Pythagoras, Euclides and Thales.  [click to see more details](https://en.wikipedia.org/wiki/Greek_mathematics)